Whyalla Steelworks: Ownership changes

+In September 2026, the No. 2 blast furnace was permanently shut down, resulting in about 600 job losses.
+The blast furnace had not been operational since April and was at the end of its feasible life, having been operating since 1965.

 Operations

-In 2024, Whyalla Steelworks was responsible for 75% of steel production in Australia.
+In 2024, Whyalla Steelworks was responsible for 75% of structural steel production in Australia.

 The iron-making department incorporates the blast furnace, coke ovens, and the power and services departments of the Whyalla steelworks.
 Molten iron is supplied from here to the BOS for manufacture into steel.
 Coke is produced on site from coal supplied to the plant from Newcastle or Port Kembla and ships are loaded with iron ore for shipment from Whyalla's port.
 Finished steel products are distributed by sea, road, and rail.

 Approximately 1.2 million tonnes of raw steel is produced in the steelworks each year, with about 65% of that transferred by rail to Market Mills as billets for further processing.
 The balance of the steel is then converted to finished products at the Whyalla Rolling Mill.
 These products service the construction and rail transport industries.